 We read how God defines women in the Bible.
-Eight women (Gospel of Luke) are being defined, each according to her faith in God.
+Eight women (Gospel of Luke) are being defined, each according to her faith in God and love of God.

 Mary, a favored woman: She believed in the Good News from God.
 She obeyed.
-She is favored because the Lord is with her and she believed His words.
+She is favored because the Lord is with her and she believes His words.
+And she loves God.

 Luke 1:28 Gabriel appeared to her and said, “Greetings, favored woman!
 The Lord is with you!”